ibm-cloud-docs/cloud-object-storage/cos-secure-stored-content.md

 {: #click-cos-bucket}
 {: step}

-After your bucket is created with Activity Tracker it may take a few minutes for the activity tracker rules to take effect.
+After your bucket is created with Activity Tracker and Monitoring, it may take a few minutes for the rules to take effect.
-{: attention}

-After your bucket is created with Monitoring it may take a few minutes for IBM Cloud Monitoring rules to take effect.
 {: attention}

 You are now ready to store data in a secure content store with encryption, monitoring, and audit observability!